 Battery and storage technology is in a state of rapid development.
-Other technologies currently available include the Aquion hybrid ion (salt water) battery, molten salt batteries, and the recently announced Arvio Sirius supercapacitor.
-We'll keep an eye on the market and report on the state of the home battery market again in the future.
+Other technologies currently available include hybrid ion (salt water) batteries, molten salt batteries, and graphene supercapacitors.
+None of these are in common usage at this stage.

 Watt (W) and kilowatt (kW)

 A unit used to quantify the rate of energy transfer.
 One kilowatt = 1000 watts.
 With solar panels, the rating in watts specifies the maximum power the panel can deliver at any point in time.
 With batteries, the power rating specifies how much power the battery can deliver.

 Watt-hours (Wh) and kilowatt-hours (kWh)